Why Do I Feel Like I Don’t Belong?

 difficulty relaxing into relationships

-The nervous system may continue expecting emotional danger even when safer connection becomes available.
+The nervous system may continue expecting rejection, criticism, or emotional danger even when safer connection becomes available.

 Shame and the Fear of Exclusion